Note

 of two fields.
 Each field is displayed with a very

-slight time delay but giving the impression of a
+slight time delay but gives the impression of a single

-single frame because the short time delay cannot
+frame because the short time delay cannot be

-video was designed for early TV broadcasts and
+was designed for early TV broadcasts and CRT TVs

-CRT TVs when the available bandwidth was low;
+when the available bandwidth was low; sending a

-sending a frame split into two fields reduced the
+frame split into two fields reduced the bandwidth

-there are no fields.
-Each frame is separate and
+no fields.
+Each frame is separate and different from

-different from the one before and the one after.
-An
+the one before and the one after.
+An exception is

-which is decoded by the player to display properly
+decoded by the player to display properly on

 The world of analogue video, however, is still